-All of the best hearing aids have three basic parts: the microphone, the amplifier, and the receiver.
+All hearing aids are made of three basic parts: the microphone, the amplifier, and the receiver.
 The microphone gathers sounds and sends them to the amplifier.
-The amplifier converts the sounds into either electronic or digital signals, which transmit to the receiver.
-Located right next to the ear drum the receiver takes the signals and converts them back into sounds so that you can hear them.
-Larger hearing aids often have larger amplifiers, and used for more severe hearing loss.
+The amplifier converts the sounds into either electronic or digital signals, which are then sent to the receiver.
+The receiver is generally located right next to the ear drum, and it takes the signals and converts them back into sounds so that you can hear them.
+Larger hearing aids often have larger amplifiers, and they are generally used for more severe hearing loss.

 Wearing a hearing aid embarrasses me, are there any discreet options?

-Some of the best hearing aids are actually tiny.
+Some hearing aids are actually very small.
 The completely in the canal versions fit inside the ear canal and can only barely be seen.
 However, most forms of severe hearing loss will need a slightly larger hearing aid.
 You should talk to your doctor to find out which style is right for you.

 How much does the average hearing aid cost?

-The best hearing aids do tend to be expensive.
+Hearing aids do tend to be expensive.
 On average, they can cost anywhere from $500 to over $2000.
 The prices depend on the brand and the model of hearing aid that you choose.
 Refurbished or used hearing aids are often less expensive than new ones.
-Even some of the best hearing aids companies offer disposable hearing aids.
-These hearing devices can be as low as $100.
+Some companies offer disposable hearing aids, and these can be less than $100.

 Will private insurance cover my hearing aids?

-Most insurance providers do not cover the cost of the best hearing aids.
+Most insurance providers do not cover the cost of hearing aids.
 However, a few states require that insurers must cover the cost, like Rhode Island and Arkansas.
-These States are obligated to cover both adults and children.
+These states require that both adults and children are covered.
 A few more states require that insurance companies cover the cost of hearing aids for children but not for adults.

 How often do the batteries in my hearing aid need to be replaced?

-The best hearing aid batteries are tiny, and, as a result, they do not last for a very long time.
+Hearing aid batteries are very small, and, as a result, they do not last for a very long time.
 The smaller your hearing aid is, the shorter the battery life will be (because the battery is smaller).
-Also, digital hearing technology will consume batteries more quickly than analog hearing aids.
-In general, the best hearing aids batteries last about a week.
+Also, digital hearing aids will consume batteries more quickly than analog hearing aids.
+In general, hearing aid batteries last about a week.
 Some will only last four or five days, and some will go as long as two weeks.
 So it is a good idea to have a lot of hearing aid batteries on hand, and you should store them in a cool, dry place.

-If you are looking for the best hearing aids, you probably want to know which brands are the most popular.
-When you buy brand name hearing technology, you know that you will be getting a quality product.
-Some of the best hearing aid brands can be expensive, but you are paying for good quality.
+If you are looking for the right hearing aids for you, you probably want to know which brands are the most popular.
+When you buy brand name hearing aids, you know that you will be getting a quality product.
+Some popular hearing aid brands can be expensive, but you are paying for good quality.
 How are you to know what hearing aid device to buy?
 This was my first question when I started looking at getting a hearing device.
-It can be overwhelming with so many brands of hearing devices out there.
-With each company having numerous models individuals can have a hard time choosing.
+There are so many brands of out there is a bit overwhelming and each company has numerous models.
 The process can be very daunting but if you are armed with the right information that the decision can be that much easier.
-Your best resource is going to be your hearing specialist, however, the more you know about the different brands and models the better off you are going to be.
+Your best resource is going to be your hearing specialist, however the more you know about the different brands and models the better off you are going to be.

 Rexton Digital Hearing Aids Reviewed

-Rexton is known for manufacturing a large variety of both digital and analog hearing aids.
-They split their hearing technology into three main categories each with a significant difference in price.
-The Arena offers the standard features and is in the basic range.
-The Targa model is a mid-level hearing aid that gives the wearer such features as adaptive noise reduction as well as a technology known as microphone noise reduction which can significantly enhance the effectiveness of the hearing aid.
+Rexton is known for manufacturing a large variety of both digital and analog hearing aides.
+They split their hearing aids into 3 main categories each with a significant difference in price.
+The Arena is offers the standard features and is in the basic range.
+The Targa model is a mid-level hearing aid that gives the wearer such features as adaptive noise reduction as well as a technology known as microphone noise reduction which can greatly enhance the effectiveness of the hearing aid.
 Rexton latest and greatest hearing aid is known as Calibra.
-If you are wanting the best digital hearing aid, Rexton has to offer then this is the model for you then check out Rexton Hearing Aids
+If you are wanting the best digital hearing aid Rexton has to offer then this is the model for you then check out Rexton Hearing Aids

 Siemens Hearing Aids Reviewed

-Siemens’ history of helping people hear better has been around for 125 years and has one of the most respected names in the business.
-Siemens offers a range of digital hearing aids for anybody’s pocketbooks.
+Siemens has a long history of helping people hear better.
+In fact the company has been around for 125 years and has one of the most respected names in the business.
+Siemens offers a range of digital hearing aides for anybody’s pocketbooks.
 The least expensive models Siemens produce are the Cielo and Artis models which both have some great features including digital noise reduction.
 If you want some more features but don’t want to break the bank then the Intuis and Phoenix models are great options.
 These models come with a high tech micro computers and background noise reduction technology.
-If you want the best digital hearing aid that Siemens has to offer then, you should look into the Acuris and Centra models.
+If you want the best digital hearing aid that Siemens has to offer then you should look into the Acuris and Centra models.

 Beltone Digital Hearing Aids Reviewed

-Beltone hearing technology has a long history of helping people hear better.
-The company was founded in 1940 and has a broad distribution that covers twenty-five countries.
-Beltone is a very reputable brand with an excellent reputation.
-Beltone offers three different levels of digital hearing devices as well.
-If you are on a budget, then you should consider the as it Beltone’s low-end model.
-For a middle of the road models from Beltone, you should check out Access and Mira.
+Beltone has a long history of helping people hear better.
+The company was founded in 1940 and has a vast distribution that covers twenty five countries.
+Beltone is a very reputable brand with a great reputation.
+Beltone offers three different levels of digital hearing aids as well.
+If you are on a budget then you should consider the as it Beltone’s low end model.
+For middle of the road models from Beltone you should check out Access and Mira.
 Both have technologies to recognize human voices, ways to deal with feedback and do a good job of reproducing human voice sounds.
 One of the best Beltone Hearing Aids

 Miracle Ear Hearing Aids Reviewed

 Miracle Ear is another popular hearing aid brand that you can buy.
 They have been in business for over 60 years, and they have many different hearing aid models.
-In addition to making and selling hearing technology, they also run centers where you can have your hearing tested, and your hearing devices cleaned.
+In addition to making and selling hearing aids, they also run centers where you can have your hearing tested and your hearing aids cleaned.
 They also offer warranties for their hearing aids that range from one year to three years.
 While Miracle Ear

 does not tend to be as expensive as Siemens, their prices still average around $1000 or higher.